 We do not specialize in the treatment of eating disorders, but can diagnose and refer to community agencies whose expertise is eating disorders.

 What if I have a dual-diagnosis?

-Your treatment team which may include a therapist, psychiatrist, and/or case manager will have experience in treating duel-diagnosis and can help you address your concerns.
+Your treatment team which may include a therapist, psychiatrist, and/or case manager will have experience in treating dual-diagnosis and can help you address your concerns.

 What about confidentiality?

 David Lawrence Center is committed to protecting your confidentiality as mandated by state and federal law.
 Each staff member is obligated to be familiar with and to observe these laws and standards.
 We are diligent about our responsibility to protect the anonymity of everyone who receives services at David Lawrence Center.
 We do not release any information without verified, written consent from the individual containing specific, legally-required elements.

 Does DLC offer housing for people in the community/the general public?

 Those interested in housing should contact the Collier County Housing Authority at 239-732-0732.

 Prior to admission at David Lawrence Center, the primary contact is the Admission Services department.
 After admission the main contact is the assigned primary provider.

 What can I do if I am unhappy or unsatisfied with my services?